weslleyrods/weslleyrods/README.md

 Web Developer beginner
 ----------------------

 I'm studying for an associate degree in Systems Analysis and Development at FATEC Ipiranga Centro Paula Souza, one of the most renowned public colleges in Brazil.
-I've been learning to code for 2 years, since my college admission and after switching careers.
-I started using C language to learn programming logic, Data Structures and Java for concepts of Orientation Object Programming, making a few front-end projects between them, using HTML5, CSS3, JavaScript, Bootstrap 5, Angular, Mustache and some other back-end projects using Java, mySQL, JBDC, Spring MVC, NodeJS, ExpressJS and MongoDB.
-I have found a passion for back-end development as much as front-end while studying those projects, especially using M.E.A.N. stack.
+I've been programming since, after my college admission and switching career.
+I started using C language to learn programming logic, Data Structures and Java for concepts of Orientation Object Programming, making a few front-end projects between them, using HTML5, CSS3, JavaScript, Bootstrap 5, Angular, React.js Mustache and some other back-end projects using Java, MySQL, JBDC, Node.js, Express.js and MongoDB.

-  I'm currently focusing on my NodeJS studies and I'm looking forward to getting my first job opportunity.
+I have found a passion for back-end development as much as front-end while programming those projects.
+I'm currently studying React.js and Node.js, focusing on a well-defined learning path to build a solid base of knowledge.
+I'm looking forward to getting my first internship/job opportunity.

 *   🌍  I'm based in Sao Paulo, SP - Brazil
 *   😄  Pronouns: he/him
 * ✉️  You can contact me at [weslley.rdgs@gmail.com](mailto:weslley.rdgs@gmail.com)
-*   🔭  Looking for my 1st internship
+*   🔭  Looking for my 1st internship/job opportunity
-*   🌱  I'm currently learning JavaScript and NodeJS
+*   🌱  I'm currently learning React.js, JavaScript, Node.js, MySQL and MongoDB

 <a href="https://www.github.com/weslleyrods" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/github/followers/weslleyrods?logo=github&style=for-the-badge&color=a855f7&labelColor=0f172a" /></a>